 Those concerned with fluoride dangers tend to choose natural toothpaste companies who leave fluoride out of their products.
 However, these companies only leave it out due to consumer concern over fluoride’s toxicity, not because fluoride is actually a problem.
 Fluoride in very low doses, such as in drinking water, toothpaste, and other dental products, is beneficial, not harmful.

 PERFECT TEETH dentists are here to help you understand good oral care, including making the best decisions for you and your children’s dental care practices.
-Call one of our local family dentists today at 844-717-9588 or use our online guide to find a dentist near you.
+Use our online guide to find a dentist near you.
 We are happy to share more information with you to ease your concerns over fluoride dangers.